Geometria-Engine/docs-v2/physics/introduction-to-physics.md

 Now, this object can interact with anything related to physics, like objects falling from the sky, bullets shooting straight to it, objects being on top of it, etcetera.

-Since it doesn't have anything other than the Box Collider, this becomes a static model in this physics world, so it can make different roles such as:
+Since it doesn't have anything other than the Box Collider, this becomes a static model in this physics world.
+This means that its not affected to gravity, it becomes completely solid, so it can make different roles such as:

 - An immovable object.
 - A floor.
 - Simple furniture like a little table.
 - And more stuff!

-For example, if we have two objects, one being a table, and the other one being a flower inside a vase.
+Let's see another example: We have two objects, one being a table, and the other one being a flower inside a vase.
 Both objects being internally, models with a texture on them.

 ![Box Collider Demonstration 3](./resources/box-collider-3.png)